-Paediatric Early Warning System in Emergency Settings: Protocol for a systematic review of clinical guidelines
+Paediatric Early Warning System in Emergency Settings

 Every year, there are approximately 400,000 visits to Irish emergency departments and injury units by children less than 16 years of age.
 In the emergency department, a patient's condition may unexpectedly worsen after initial triage, leading to a deterioration in their vital signs, mental status, or other indicators of their overall health.

-Early warning systems (EWSs) are one way to help clinicians identify and communicate clinical deterioration.
+Early warning systems (EWSs) are a way to help clinicians identify and communicate clinical deterioration.
 EWSs are a combination of a recognition scoring system with a response pathway featuring clear escalation actions and plans for patient review and intervention.
 They are used in healthcare settings to identify and track potential deterioration in a patient's condition.

 Ireland already has guidelines in place for the use of EWSs in adult emergency care and in the paediatric inpatient setting, but does not have a guideline on their use in paediatric emergency care.